AliTVTeam/AliTV-perl-interface/README.md

     Default behaviour is to keep existing project yml and json files.
 If `--overwrite` or `--force` is specified, the files will be overwritten.
-Overwritting can be expicitly disabled by `--no-overwrite` or `--no-force` parameter.
+Overwriting can be expicitly disabled by `--no-overwrite` or `--no-force` parameter.

 # PARAMETERS

-The parameters might be a single YML file or at least to sequence files.
+The parameters might be a single YML file or at least two sequence files.
 In case a YML file is specified, the project name will be set accordingly to the basename of the YML file (without path information and without the .yml suffix).
 In case of multiple sequence files, a